 - Impaired judgment.
 Alcohol consumption impairs the part of the brain that affects judgment and reasoning.
 This can prevent a driver from making good judgments when facing driving problems and may lead him to engage in reckless behaviors, such as excessive speeding or tailgating.

-Were you or a loved one hurt in a drunk driving crash in Grapevine?
+Were you or a loved one hurt in a drunk driving accident in Grapevine?
 Please feel free to contact us online or call us directly at 817.380.4888 to schedule your free consultation.
 We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.